-Installation and inspection of liquid-proof floors
+Installation of liquid-proof floors

 Incident management and liquid-resistant floors